New

 Q1.

-What is the purpose of clickbait?
+What are the purposes of clickbait?

-Correct answer: To tempt you to tap on a link
+Correct answer: to tempt you to tap on a link

-To teach you something interesting
+to teach you something interesting

-Correct answer: To make money from advertising
+to make money from advertising

 Q2.